 Level of difficulty

-Compared to other metals, copper is generally considered to be relatively easy to process and finish.
+Finishing copper, compared to finishing sheet metal of different materials, such as steel, stainless steel and aluminium, is relatively easy.
 While there may be some challenges associated with finishing copper sheets, such as avoiding scratches or other surface imperfections, the material is generally considered to be quite forgiving and easy to work with.
 Thin sheets and thick copper plates can both be deburred.
 Just be careful it does not absorb too much heat.
 When thin copper sheets get heated, the edges will slightly bend.
 In case of thick copper plates, it will be the whole plate that bends.

 Types of surface finishes